Home

 Mellotron used:

 It seems that Greek entertainer Vlassis Bonatsos (Βλάσσης Μπονάτσος, 1949-2004) is better-known for his film and TV work than his music, although he released several singles and albums over a ten-plus-year period.
-An early release (his first?) is a 1975 single, Oso Ki An Psachno (Οσο κι αν Ψάχνω).
-Having not heard it, I can't really comment, but the flip, Kyriaki (Κυριακή), is a pretty typical ballad for its time and place, making it a less-than-fully-essential listen today.
+An early release (his first?) is a 1975 single, Oso Ki An Psachno (Οσο κι αν Ψάχνω), an upbeat effort with a folk-inspired melody, while the flip, Kyriaki (Κυριακή), is a pretty typical ballad for its time and place, making these less-than-fully-essential listens today.

-An unknown musician plays Mellotron strings on the 'B', to reasonable effect, although finding a download of the 'A' doesn't seem to be an option at the moment.
-The flip's on YouTube, though, for those who just can't get enough Mellotronic Greek balladry.
+An unknown musician plays Mellotron strings on both tracks, albeit considerably more on the 'B' than the 'A', to reasonable effect.
+These are on YouTube, for those who just can't get enough bouncy European pop or Mellotronic Greek balladry.

 Graham Bond (Organization) (UK) see: